danesnick/old_website/now.markdown

 permalink: /now/
 ---
 # Now
-Although ["about"](/) pages can give you a general sense of who I am, a [now](https://nownownow.com/about) page will give you a sense what I'm currently interested in and how I spent my free time.
+Although ["about"](/) pages can give you a general sense of who I am, a [now](https://nownownow.com/about) page will give you a sense what I'm currently interested in and how I spend my free time.
 I plan to try to keep this update on a monthly basis (starting September 2021), with archived entries below.

 ## September 2021